 Too many other drivers just do not see motorcycles – and that can cause accidents with serious injuries.
-At Koch & Brim in Las Vegas, our Las Vegas motorcycle accident lawyers represent people who have been injured in bike accidents because of the negligence of others.
+At Koch & Brim, our Las Vegas motorcycle accident lawyers represent accident victims who have been injured in bike accidents because of the negligence of others.
 Get in touch with us today to schedule a free consultation to discuss getting compensation for your injuries.

 A trucker backing out of a driveway may see cars, but fail to see a motorcycle.
 A car making a left turn may wait for cars to pass and then turn in front of a motorcycle.
 Most motorcycle riders are aware of the danger and take extra caution.
 But even with a heightened level of care, accidents happen.

 In a crash, the driver or passenger is highly vulnerable to serious injuries.
 Multiple bone fractures can require surgery and time to heal.
 Neck and back injuries can happen.
 Road rash is painful and can be made more serious by infection.
 Even with a helmet on, a hard impact can cause head injury and traumatic brain injury and could lead to large medical expenses..
 A spinal cord injury can result in life-long care needs.
-At our law firm, we have a strong understanding of medical issues and can arrange for you to see the right doctor even if you don’t have medical insurance.
+At our law firm, we have a strong understanding of medical issues and can arrange for you to see the right doctor after your accident injury even if you don’t have medical insurance.

 Nevada is a popular destination for individual bikers and groups of bikers.
 If you were injured in a motorcycle accident while visiting Nevada, we can represent you.
 Contact us and tell us about your accident before you negotiate with the insurance company.
 Our Las Vegas motorcycle accident lawyers offer free initial case evaluations.

 Koch & Brim are the experienced Las Vegas motorcycle Accident Attorneys that will help you!
 Contact them today in either their West or East Las Vegas, NV offices.
 Call 702-451-3900!

 In 2017 there were 62 motorcycle accident deaths that involved a motorcyclist under the influence of alcohol in the state of Nevada.
-Here’s a breakdown of the accidents, based on their Blood Alcohol Content Level (or BAC).
-BAC Higher than .08+ = 26% BAC Higher than .01+ = 16% The State of Nevada prohibits motorcycle riding with a blood alcohol concentration (BAC) of .08 percent or above.
+Here’s a breakdown of the accidents, based on their Blood Alcohol Content Level (or BAC): BAC Higher than .08+ = 26% BAC Higher than .01+ = 16% The State of Nevada prohibits motorcycle riding with a blood alcohol concentration (BAC) of .08 percent or above.
 For more information about this, please view our page about drunk or impaired driver accidents in Las Vegas.